 Learning from and improving the resilience of local communities

 Those living in the Arctic depend on the region for their livelihoods.
 The better the information and the knowledge they have, the more ready they will be for the challenges being brought about by the changes in their environment.
 INTAROS is contributing to supporting the resilience of these communities in the following ways:

-Two workshops are planned.
-Their organisation will be a collaborative effort between ELOKA and Yukon River Inter Tribal Watershed Council (North America), and NORDECO, NERSC and the Centre for Support of Indigenous Peoples of the North (Europe), The goal is to facilitate exchange of experience and to build further capacity in community-based observing in the Arctic There will be a particular focus on professional and cross-disciplinary skills and competences of young people to help ensure the sustainability of community-based observing into the future.
+INTAROS workshops will be a collaborative effort between ELOKA and Yukon River Inter Tribal Watershed Council (North America), and NORDECO, NERSC and the Centre for Support of Indigenous Peoples of the North (Europe), The goal is to facilitate exchange of experience and to build further capacity in community-based observing in the Arctic There will be a particular focus on professional and cross-disciplinary skills and competences of young people to help ensure the sustainability of community-based observing into the future.